HMS Donegal (1798): Off the French coast

 She remained under the command of Pulteney Malcolm, and was stationed off Finisterre throughout 1807.
 She then became the flagship of Rear-admiral Eliab Harvey, and was later placed under the command of Rear-admiral Richard Keats in the Channel.
 Donegal was at Spithead in 1808 and over a period of five days from 1 August Captain Malcolm oversaw the disembarkation of Sir Arthur Wellesley's army at Mondego Bay.
 Donegal’s first-lieutenant James Askey acted as the beach-master during the landings.

 On 23 February 1809 Donegal was part of a squadron under Rear-Admiral Stopford, when they chased three enemy frigates into the Sable d'Olonne, leading to the Battle of Les Sables-d'Olonne. was able to anchor within half a mile of them, whilst Donegal and had to anchor further out because of their deeper draughts.
 Their combined fire eventually forced two of the frigates to run ashore, whilst Donegal suffered one man killed and six wounded in the engagement.
 By April 1809 Donegal was sailing with Admiral James Gambier's fleet in the Basque Roads.
 During the Battle of the Basque Roads, Donegals first-lieutenant James Askey commanded the fire ship Hercule in the attack on the French fleet, with the assistance of midshipman Charles Falkiner, also of Donegal.

-Donegal was commanded by acting-Captain Edward Pelham Brenton when she sailed for Cadiz on 24 July 1809, carrying the ambassador to the Junta at Seville, Marquess Richard Wellesley, brother of Sir Arthur Wellesley.
+Donegal was commanded by acting-Captain Edward Pelham Brenton when she sailed for Cádiz on 24 July 1809, carrying the ambassador to the Junta at Seville, Marquess Richard Wellesley, brother of Sir Arthur Wellesley.
 She arrived on 1 August, shortly after the Battle of Talavera, and after the failure of Richard Wellesley's mission, returned him to Britain in November.
 On her arrival, Captain Malcolm resumed command of Donegal.

 On 6 November 1810, Donegal captured the French privateer lugger Surcouf off Cape Barfleur.
 Surcouf, of 14 guns and 53 men, was one day out of Cherbourg and had made no captures.
 The hired armed lugger Sandwich shared in the prize money arising from the capture, as well as 's capture on 17 October of the privateer Vengeur.
 Donegal too shared in the proceeds of the capture of Vengeur, suggesting Donegal, Revenge, and Sandwich were all in company.

 On 13 November 1810, the frigates and Niobe attacked two French frigates (Elisa and Amazone), which sought protection under the shore batteries near Saint-Vaast-la-Hougue.
 Revenge and Donegal arrived two days later and together the four ships fired upon the French for as long as the tide would allow.
 The operation cost Donegal three men wounded. Élisa was driven ashore and ultimately destroyed as a result of this action; Amazone escaped safely into Le Havre.